na-na-hi/renget/archive/tmd2many_rules.md

 - Leaders might request the ruling council to follow with their ideas or suggestions on how to act.
 Listening can result in a Stability bonus.

 ### Countries
 There are five in total across the campaign world, however, only four are accessible for Players to act as leadership for.
+These are:
+- The Clan Council
+	- It does not have a capital and is fairly decentralized.
+For the most part, the Air Continent is divided by the various faction heads, all content to do their own thing.
+		- Funding: 1 per each Summit.
+		- Stability: 80 (High)
+		- Monpower: 10
+- Rantrum
+	- A capital situated in an impenetrable mountain fortress, Rantrum was forged through conquest and strength: the epitome of what it means to be Pokémon.
+		- Funding: 3 per each Summit.
+		- Stability: 35 (Low)
+		- Monpower: 20
+- Ho'oha
+	- A flying temple that symbolizes life and rebirth, famous for its lively celebrations and strong culture.
+Priests wield significant power as they represent Ho-Oh.
+		- Funding: 5 per each Summit.
+		- Stability: 25 (Very Low)
+		- Monpower: 15
+- Ava-lu Empire
+	- Ruling over the waters and with the capital built upon the waters, Ava-lu rivals Liokio as the economic power of the world.
+They have an impressive navy, too!
+		- Funding: 2 per each Summit.
+		- Stability: 50 (Stable)
+		- Monpower: 25